 During March 2020, a global pandemic was declared by the World Health Organization ("WHO") related to the rapidly spreading outbreak of a novel strain of coronavirus (the "COVID-19 outbreak").
 The pandemic has significantly impacted economic conditions in the United States, where all of our Company's restaurants are located.
 We first began to experience impacts from the COVID-19 outbreak around the middle of March 2020, as federal, state and local governments began to react to the public health crisis by encouraging or requiring social distancing, instituting stay-at-home orders, and requiring, in varying degrees, restaurant dine-in limitations, capacity limitations or other restrictions that largely limited restaurants to take-out, drive-thru and delivery sales.
 As a result of the required changes to consumer behavior to largely off-premises dining, as well as promotional activities associated with delivery, we saw some recovery in sales at the end of the second quarter of 2020.
 Our most significant declines in sales were in late March through the third week in April.
 Beginning in May 2020 and through the end of 2020, sales began to recover.
-We experienced a steady recovery during the period ended June 30, 2021, as systemwide same store sales increased 20% compared to the six months ended June 30, 2020.
+We continued to experience a steady recovery during the period ended September 30, 2021, as systemwide same store sales increased 17% compared to the nine months ended September 30, 2020.

-We did not experience any material supply chain difficulties as a result of the COVID-19 outbreak during the six months ended June 30, 2021; however, there can be no assurances that we will not experience supply chain challenges in the future.
+We did not experience any material supply chain difficulties as a result of the COVID-19 outbreak during the nine months ended September 30, 2021; however, there can be no assurances that we will not experience supply chain challenges in the future.
 Although we have experienced some recovery since the initial impact of the COVID-19 outbreak and are able to meet our obligations as they become due with our cash flow from operations, the long-term impact of the COVID-19 outbreak on the economy and on our business remains uncertain, the duration and scope of which cannot currently be predicted.
-In addition, we continue to monitor the spread of new variants, including the pandemic's recent emergence of the Delta variant, which appears to be the most transmissible variant to date and has resulted in an increase in cases in the United States and globally.
-As cases rise, mask mandates, social-distancing, travel restrictions and stay-at-home orders could be reinstated.
+In addition, we continue to monitor the spread of new variants, including the emergence of the Delta variant, which appears to be the most transmissible variant to date and resulted in an increase in cases in the United States and globally.
+Despite a recent decline in cases, hospitalizations and deaths in large portions of the United States, mask mandates, social-distancing, travel restrictions and stay-at-home orders could be reinstated.
 The impact of the Delta variant cannot be predicted at this time, and could depend on numerous factors, including vaccination rates among the population, the effectiveness of COVID-19 vaccines against the Delta variant and the response by governmental bodies and regulators.
 An extended period of economic disruption could have a material adverse impact on our business, results of operations, access to sources of liquidity and overall financial condition.